2021 Grammy Nominee: Best Historical Album & Best Album Notes

-The recordings on these two CDs were made between 1889 and the mid-1890s at the launch of Emile Berliner's disc gramophone in Europe.
-They are the first and scarcest manufactured sound recordings in the world-the archetypes of the 78, the 45, the EP, and the LP.
+These recordings were made between 1889 and 1895 at the launch of Emile Berliner's disc gramophone in Europe.
+They are the first and scarcest manufactured sound recordings in the world--the archetypes of the 78, the 45, the EP, and the LP.
 Gathered together, all surviving discs could be carried in a hatbox.
 And as such, they are the holiest of grails among collectors of early recorded sound.

 Yet much of what collectors believe about these discs is wrong.
-Historians Stephan Puille and David Giovannoni and the GRAMMY-winning Archeophone team set the record straight and explain how the first gramophones, after initial positive response, came to be misunderstood as toys, when in fact they embodied cutting-edge technology that initially outyelled, eventually outsold, and ultimately outlived Edison's cylinder phonograph.
+Historians Stephan Puille and David Giovannoni and the GRAMMY-winning Archeophone team set the record straight, explaining how the first gramophones, after initial positive response, came to be misunderstood as toys, when in fact they embodied cutting-edge technology that initially outyelled, eventually outsold, and ultimately outlived Edison's cylinder phonograph.

-With 100 discs (plus two bonuses) restored here, this compilation holds the largest audio library of these pioneer recordings ever assembled.
-And it presents them with a sound quality unavailable to anyone at any time.
-Quite literally, these recordings could not be heard this clearly when new.
+With 100 discs (plus two bonuses) restored here, this set holds the largest audio library of these pioneer recordings ever assembled.
+It presents them with a sound quality unavailable to anyone at any time.
+Quite literally, the records could not be heard this clearly when new.

 Warning: Last items in stock!